-In December 2007, RMP Acoustic Consultants and Building Test Services Ltd in Devon embarked on a new partnership offering combined air tightness and pre-completion sound insulation testing.
+Since December 2007, Robin Mackenzie Partnership and Building Test Services Ltd in Devon embarked on a new partnership offering combined air tightness and pre-completion sound insulation testing.
 Phil Wright of the Building Test Services is a fully accredited member of the Air Tightness Testing & Measurement Association (ATTMA).
-Upon completion of a successful air tightness test an ATTMA certificate can be issued.

 Air leakage can contribute to up to 10% of heat loss in buildings as well as occupants dissatisfaction.
 Gaps and cracks in the building envelope are often difficult to detect by visual inspection, as they can be obscured by internal building finishes or external cladding.
-The alternative method is to measure leakiness of the building fabric as a whole.
+The alternative method is to proceed to a non-invasive Air Tightness Test to measure leakiness of the building fabric as a whole.

 Air tightness testing involves connecting a fan or a number of fans to a doorway or another suitable aperture in the building envelope.
 Air volume flow through the fan and the building pressure differential inside and outside are recorded.
 A relationship between air flow and pressure differentials allows to then calculate the leakiness of the building envelope.